Friday Mystery Book Discussion & Lunch

 In Mystery Book Club, we have read many great stories over the years.
-Even better, we've also had the chance to visit with the authors of those books!
+Even better, we've also had the chance to visit with the a few of the authors of those books!
 A few years ago, we had the pleasure of sitting down with George Shuman (author of "18 Seconds").
 Then, in 2013, we had the fun of Skyping with Brad Parks (author of the Carter Ross series, beginning with "Faces of the Gone") and lunching with Lois Lamanna (author of Matrimony & Murder).
-To check out these authors and books, or to check any others read by our book club, visit our Group Reading List page to see all of the books Mystery Book Club has read over the years.
+To check out these authors and their books, or any other of our book club reads, visit our Group Reading List page to see all of the books Mystery Book Club has read over the years.
 You can then look them up in our system's online library catalog to borrow them for your own reading pleasure.

 Does the idea of discussing